rhythmconswiki/rhythmconswiki.github.io/commercial/yuancon/yuancon.md

 ### How do I set up the controller for SDVX EAC/Konasute?

 Use mode 3 and don't bind anything.
-See [#What are the different modes for YuanCon SDVX controllers?](#What are the different modes for YuanCon SDVX controllers?)
+See [SDVX Modes](#what-are-the-different-modes-for-yuancon-sdvx-controllers)

 For controllers prior to the SDVX 12, including the SDVX Lite (1 and 2/+), install the latest firmware for compatibility.
 See [YuanCon Firmware]({$ link commercial/yuancon/firmware.md $}).